-Cook the shells according to package directions, then drain and briefly rinse with cold water to make them cool enough to handle.
+Meanwhile, bring a large pot of salted water to a boil.
+Add the shells and cook according to package directions.
+Drain, then briefly rinse with cold water until cool enough to handle.

-Stir the ricotta, 2 cups mozzarella, parsley, salt, and pepper together in a bowl.
+Place the ricotta, 2 cups of the mozzarella, parsley, salt, and pepper in a large bowl and stir to combine.
 Taste and add more salt if needed; the overall saltiness will depend on the cheeses used.

-Spread 1 cup sauce across the bottom of a 9x13-inch casserole dish.
+Spread 1 cup of the sauce on the bottom of a 9x13-inch baking dish.

-Stuff each shell with about 1 heaping tablespoon cheese filling and place in the dish.
-If some shells split during the cooking process, you may have a few fragments left over, but you should end up with about 2-dozen shells in the dish.
+Stuff each shell with about 1 heaping tablespoon of the mozzarella filling and place filling-side up in the dish.
+If some shells split during the cooking process, you may have a few fragments left over, but you should end up with about 2 dozen shells in the dish.

-Top the shells with the remaining 1 cup sauce, 1 cup mozzarella, and Parmesan or Pecorino.
+Top the shells evenly with the remaining 2 cups sauce.
+Sprinkle with the remaining 1 cup mozzarella and Parmesan or Pecorino.

-Bake uncovered for 30 minutes, until the cheese is melted and the sauce is bubbling.
+Bake uncovered until the cheese is melted and the sauce is bubbling, about 30 minutes.

 Make ahead: The shells can be assembled up to 12 hours in advance.
 Cover the dish with aluminum foil and refrigerate until ready to bake.
 Alternatively, bake the shells completely, cool to room temperature, and cover with aluminum foil.
 Reheat in a 300°F oven.